-Obesity means weighing more than is considered healthy for a given height.
-People who are obese are at increased risk for many diseases and health problems.
-Some obesity-related health problems include the following:
+Obesity is a serious condition that affects almost every part of your body.
+People who are obese have an increased risk for many diseases and health problems, including the following:

 Obesity and BMI

-Your body mass index — or BMI — is one measure of whether you are at a healthy weight.
-Your BMI is a number based on the ratio of your height and weight.
+Being obese means having a body mass index — or BMI — of 30 or more.
+Your BMI is a number based on the ratio of your height and weight:

 - Underweight: BMI under 18.5

 - Normal: BMI between 18.5 and 24.9